 No stranger to the operatic and musical theatre stages, Sam has worked with the Dayton Opera, Cincinnati Opera, Arizona Opera Company, and the Lyric Opera Theatre at Arizona State University.
 His roles have included Figaro (Le Nozze di Figaro), Bob (The Old Maid and the Thief), Ben (The Telephone), Cinderella’s Prince and the Wolf (Into the Woods), and Harry Witherspoon (Lucky Stiff).
 While with the Arizona Opera Chorus he also worked as a Teaching Artist with their education outreach program, Operatunity.
 Sam currently continues his work with education by giving master classes for both youth and adults with Anúna.

-The 2017/18 season includes performances at the BBC Proms, Gothenburg Cathedral (Sweden - with violinist Linda Lampenius), and a Christmas Tour of Holland with Anúna; tours with Santa Fe Desert Chorale to Texas, Oklahoma, and ACDA conferences in both LA and Chicago; and performing at the St. John's Smith Square Holy Week Festival in 2018 with Skylark Ensemble.
-Sam makes his debut with Boston Camerata (Boston, MA) for an intimate one on a part presentation of Charpentier's Messe de minuit pour Noël, Apollo's Fire (Cleveland, OH) in Monteverdi's L'Orfeo, and with the Austin Symphony as a soloist in the Street Chorus of the Bernstein MASS.
-Sam will also participate in the first commercial recording with the Santa Fe Desert Chorale under Artistic Director Joshua Habermann's leadership.
+Recent performances have included the BBC Proms, Gothenburg Cathedral (Sweden - with violinist Linda Lampenius), and a Christmas Tour of Holland with Anúna; tours with Santa Fe Desert Chorale to Texas, Oklahoma, and ACDA conferences in both LA and Chicago; and performing at the St. John's Smith Square Holy Week Festival in 2018 with Skylark Ensemble.
+To finish the 2017/18 season, Sam will spend the summer singing as a soloist in the opera cabaret From the Danube to the Adriatic in Regensburg, Bavaria before returning to Santa Fe to sing with the Santa Fe Desert Chorale 2018 Summer Season.